-Uber for Business for Startups — Editor's Take
+Uber for Business for Startups: Editor's Take

 Editor's Take: Uber for Business

-Uber for Business is a credible option in the productivity category for startup teams.
+Uber for Business is a credible option in the operations & productivity category for startup teams.
 The $50 first ride credit deal through SaaSOffers makes it more accessible than the standard pricing would suggest.
 Combine it with the SaaSOffers deal and the math usually works out for early-stage budgets.

 Claim Uber for Business DealUber for Business Pros

-- Free deal available — no payment required to claim through SaaSOffers
+- Free deal available.
+No payment required to claim through SaaSOffers

 - Flexible building blocks that adapt to many workflows